Understanding Inflammatory Bowel Disease

 Although considerable progress has been made in IBD research, investigators do not yet know what causes this disease.
-Studies indicate that the inflammation in IBD involves a complex interaction of factors: the genes the person has inherited, the immune system, and something in the environment.
+Studies indicate that the inflammation in IBD involves a complex interaction of factors: genetics, the immune system and environmental factors.
 Foreign substances (antigens) in the environment may be the direct cause of the inflammation, or they may stimulate the body's defenses to produce an inflammation that continues without control.

 Ulcerative Colitis may affect as many as 700,000 Americans.
 Men and women are equally likely to be affected, and most people are diagnosed in their mid-30s.
 The disease can occur at any age and older men are more likely to be diagnosed than older women.

 While Ulcerative Colitis tends to run in families, researchers have been unable to establish a clear pattern of inheritance.
 Studies show that up to 20 percent of people with Ulcerative Colitis will also have a close relative with the disease.

 About half of all patients with Ulcerative Colitis experience mild symptoms:

 - bowel movements become looser and more urgent

 - chronic abdominal pain

 - stool is generally bloody

 - crampy abdominal pain